Is time speeding up or am I slowing down?

 Memoryland

-Tue: Exceptionally cold, even for January.
+Tue: Very cold, even for January.
 Leave Herne Hill 11am, arrive Liverpool by train mid afternoon.
 To M&S to buy clothes for Mum (she has shrunk), then to lawyers to sign probate declaration for Dad's estate.
 Train to Birkenhead then taxi to Upton, arrive at house and turn on heating and water.
-Open post: only…
+Examine post: only…

 A good start